Ferrari to lift lid on new F8 Spider to maintain fast track growth

-MARANELLO, Italy, Sept 9 (Reuters) - Ferrari will reveal its latest sports car on Monday as the Italian premium automaker pursues an aggressive roll-out of new models to sustain its turbo-charged core earnings and share price growth.
+MARANELLO, Italy (Reuters) - Ferrari RACE.M will reveal its latest sports car on Monday as the Italian premium automaker pursues an aggressive roll-out of new models to sustain its turbo-charged core earnings and share price growth.

-With a 720-horse power 3.9 litre eight-cylinder mid-rear mounted engine, the F8 Spider also has a retractable hard top.
+With a 720-horse power 3.9 liter eight-cylinder mid-rear mounted engine, the F8 Spider also has a retractable hard top.

 “It is less extreme than the 488 Pista Spider, but sportier than the 488 Spider which it replaces in the range,” Ferrari said in a statement.